atoms-ufrj/playmol/docs/commands.md

 The parameters _type-1_, _type-2_, _type-3_, and _type-4_ are identifiers of previously defined atom
 types.
-The order of such identifiers is relevant in the case of improper types, that is, if the same identifiers are disposed in the inverse order, they will denote a different improper type.
+The order of such identifiers is relevant in the case of improper types, that is, if the same identifiers are disposed in the inverse order, they will denote different improper types.
 Wildcard characters (? and *) can be used to refer to multiple atom types.
 If a type-related [prefix/suffix] has been previously activated, then each actual atom type identifier will contain such prefix and/or suffix added to _type-x_.